BAJAJ BROKING

 Example 2: Indian CoCo Bonds

-An Indian bank issues CoCo Bonds with a conversion trigger of 8% for its capital adequacy ratio.
-If the capital ratio drops below 8%, the bonds convert into equity, automatically.
-These bonds are attractive because they offer a high coupon rate of 8%, but come with the risk that investors may have to convert their bonds into stock during a financial crisis.
+A bank in India has issued CoCo Bonds with a conversion trigger of 8% for its capital adequacy ratio.
+If the bank's capital falls below 8%, the bonds automatically convert into shares.
+CoCo Bonds have a high interest rate of 8% and are appealing to potential investors.

 Conclusion